Jai Paul: Relationship with media and industry

-Music media has speculated about Paul's background, motivation and intent as he has remained out of the public eye, and his professional music career has not followed convention thus far.
+Music media has speculated about Paul's background, motivation and intent as he has remained out of the public eye; further, his professional music career has not followed convention thus far.
 English publication Clash noted Paul's distinctiveness early on, saying in 2011: "Hype is a fascinating commodity.
 Where some quickly melt down the attention for liquid purpose, promising talent Jai Paul removed all his music from MySpace and went to get his shit together".
 XL Recordings founder and owner Richard Russell accepts Paul's idiosyncratic style, saying: "Jai is a wizard... the way he's going about things is, I think for many, baffling.
 He's going about things in the most Jai Paul way you could possibly go about things.
 And who knows where that may lead."

-The Guardian writer Michael Cragg, having met Paul in 2011, observes that Paul's enigma "seems genuinely uncontrived – Jai just doesn't seem into the idea of rushing or teasing new material if it isn't ready."
-In a separate piece for i-D, Cragg goes on to say: "there was something incredibly charming about his confusion as to why anyone would want to talk to him.
+The Guardian writer Michael Cragg, having met Paul in 2011, observed that Paul's enigma "seems genuinely uncontrived – Jai just doesn't seem into the idea of rushing or teasing new material if it isn't ready."
+In a separate piece for i-D, Cragg went on to say: "there was something incredibly charming about his confusion as to why anyone would want to talk to him.
 Weirdly, he was under the impression he could just release music for people to enjoy and that would be that."
-Pitchfork's Lindsay Zoladz suggests that Paul may be "perhaps more burdened by his talent than inclined to show it off."
-Meanwhile, The Quietus blogger Alex Macpherson disagrees, presuming the opposite; saying Paul's "career to date [consists] of little more than a couple of shonky demos and a carefully cultivated aura of mystique" in a scathing article titled "Jai Paul: A Scam to Feed the Internet Sausage Machine".
+Pitchfork's Lindsay Zoladz suggested that Paul may be "perhaps more burdened by his talent than inclined to show it off."
+Meanwhile, The Quietus blogger Alex Macpherson disagreed, presuming the opposite; saying in 2013 that Paul's "career to date [consists] of little more than a couple of shonky demos and a carefully cultivated aura of mystique" in an article titled "Jai Paul: A Scam to Feed the Internet Sausage Machine".

 In 2016, Rolling Stone magazine asked singer Nao (who has collaborated with A. K. Paul) whether the Paul brothers' image was intentionally "mysterious".
 She answered in the negative, saying: "They're not tapped into the industry in that way and I don't know if they give a shit."
 She added: "They're normal guys that are trying to find their own route without playing the game."